 Higher AIC rated breakers add cost that could be detrimental to the project.
-From a technical standpoint using higher than required AIC rated breakers neithers causes any detrimental issues nor provides any advantages either.
+From a technical standpoint using higher than required AIC rated breakers neither causes any detrimental issues and may not provide any advantages either.
 The idea however is to provide what is required and to understand the difference.